PAFP Resident Community Health Impact Grants

 FAQs

-What do we hope to accomplish through the RIG program?
+What should you hope to accomplish through the RIG program?

-- Increased access to primary care services for
+- Increase access to primary care services for

 rural and underserved populations;